Blog Details

 Many beautiful islands in the Andaman Islands archipelago are visited year-round by tourists who enjoy nature and marine life.

-This island has a large range of plant species.
-You can also explore the cellular jail, remnants of a church, and a number of other structures.
+This island has a wide range of plant species.
+One can also explore the cellular jail, remnants of a church, and several other structures.

 Ross Island, the former British Administrative Headquarters, and its various ancient ruins are being maintained by the Indian Navy.